Lionel Luthor: Storyline progression

 In season two, Lionel moves from being recurring figure to a regular character.
 This season features the gradual unveiling of Lionel's increasing involvement with the characters of the show.
 It begins with more direct involvement when Luthor hires Martha Kent as his assistant, and then indirectly when he becomes the conservator of the Kawatche caves and tries to unlock the mystery of the symbols on the cave walls.
 During season three, Lionel becomes the villain of the show when he tries to discover Clark's secret and drives Lex into a psychotic breakdown.
 This allows Lionel to use electroshock therapy on Lex to erase his knowledge of Lionel's co-opting of Morgan Edge to kill Lionel's parents for their life insurance.
 The creative team experimented with Lionel's character in season four, creating a storyline in which Lionel is reformed.
 Executive producer Greg Beeman said the character development failed, and as a result Lionel returned to his normal self.
 John Glover found playing Lionel as a straight arrow was "boring".

 Season five explores the relationship between Martha and Lionel.
 Both Annette O'Toole and Al Gough said Lionel was slightly attracted to Martha, but that she would never act on that feeling.
 The producers had no intentions to create a romantic relationship between the two characters.
 Most of Lionel's motivations in season five are shrouded in mystery.
 Glover said he could not determine whether his character is good or bad, so when he is portraying him in season five he tried to present everything as if it was "good".
 Glover said he believes Lincoln Cole's (Ian Tracey) actions in "Mercy" made Lionel rethink everything his past behavior and his own character.
 By the end of the fifth season, Lionel has learned that people have a responsibility to each other.

 Smallville's writer and executive producer Brian Peterson said the creative team wanted to remind the audience that Lionel was still the same Lionel Luthor they had come know, so they delayed revealing Lionel's usual antics until season six's "Promise" in which he blackmails Lana into marrying Lex.
 Peterson wanted to "slap [the audience] in the face" with a reminder of Lionel's former character.
 Although Lionel blackmails Lana into marrying Lex, John Glover said Lionel was trying to protect Clark, for which he needed Lana's help.
-By the time season six began airing, John Glover realized Lex was starting to become more villainous and that his time on the show would be limited.
+By the time season six began airing, Glover realized Lex was starting to become more villainous and that his time on the show would be limited.
 Glover hoped Lionel would still be able to influence his son as the show progressed; he believed his character would be useless on the show without such influencing abilities.
 Glover said the conflict between Lex and his father is very positive for the show because Lionel's attempt to bond with Lex and the distrust between them "makes drama".